lstruski/Pharmacoprint/README.md

 # Results

-Detailed resukts of the experiments reported in the paper can be found in [results](./results)
+Detailed results of the experiments reported in the paper can be found in [results](./results)

 # Tips